kwpid/connect-4-ranked-2/replit.md

 - Server already using `0.0.0.0` binding for external access
 - Port 5000 correctly configured throughout the stack
 - No additional configuration changes were needed
+- Fresh npm install completed successfully with all 612 packages

 ### Recent Updates: October 3, 2025 (Evening)